Learning & Participation

 - An artist in focus

-- If you are interested in exploring other skills and materials (like animation, clay work or specialist painting processes) then please contact the Learning Team
+- If you are interested in exploring other themes then please contact the Learning Team

 - The workshops last for 1.5 – 2 hours depending on your needs